Some fine walks amongst superb scenery!

 Departure dates for your selected tour

-In the city's historic centre, Sandesh The Prince hotel is 1 km from Mysore Palace and 5 km from Chamundeshwari Temple, perched at the top of Chamundi Hills.
+In the city's historic centre, Sandesh The Prince hotel is 1 km from Mysore Palace and 5 km from Chamundeshwari Temple.
 The refined rooms come with free Wi-Fi, flat-screen TVs, minibars, and tea & coffee making equipment.
-There's a restaurant, a pub, coffee shop, bar, outdoor pool, gym and spa.
+There's a restaurant, pub, coffee shop, bar, outdoor pool, gym and spa.

-In a building surrounded by trees at the edge of the town centre, the Hotel Devaragam is a 9-minute walk from Guruvayur Temple and 6 km from Chavakkad Beach.
-Featuring simple furnishings and tiled floors, the rooms have flat-screen TVs, desks, and tea & coffee making facilities.
-An informal vegetarian restaurant overlooks a courtyard with a pond.
+In a building surrounded by trees at the edge of the town centre, the Hotel Devaragam is a 10 minute walk from Guruvayur Temple.
+Featuring classic furnishings and tiled floors, the rooms have flat-screen TVs, desks, and tea & coffee making facilities.
+An informal vegetarian restaurant overlooks the courtyard with a pond.

 We expect to stay at the Whispering Palms resort, set beautifully on the shores of Lake Vebanadu and the heart of the Kerala backwaters.
 This luxurious resort really is a place to switch off and relax.